treeverse/lakeFS/README.md

 With lakeFS you can build repeatable, atomic and versioned data lake operations - from complex ETL jobs to data science and analytics.

-lakeFS is API compatible with AWS S3 and works seamlessly with all modern data frameworks such as Spark, Hive, AWS Athena, Presto, etc.
+lakeFS is API compatible with AWS S3 and Google Cloud Storage (GCS), and works seamlessly with all modern data frameworks such as Spark, Hive, AWS Athena, Presto, etc.

 <p align="center">